wmww/Python-plus-plus/guide.md

 ```

 ## Line Endings
-Semicolons are required at the end of statements (except when they're explicitly forbidden).
+Semicolons are required at the end of statements (except when they're explicitly forbidden). 'keywords' like `do` and `end` do not require semicolons, but having them doesn't break anything.

 # Blocks
 Code blocks (functions, ifs, etc) start after a `:`.
-They are encompassed by `A` and `V` (think vertical angle brackets).
-Indentation must follow pythons rules.
+On the next line there must be an indentation and then `do`.
+Subsequent lines must maintain indentation until the block is over.
+The block ends with `end` one indent level to the left (lined up with line that started the block).

 ## Defining Functions
 ```
-def function_name(_0):
+def function_name(args):
-	A
+	do
 	#define comment // your code here
-	V
+end
 ```
 Correct indentation is required.
-This is for a function with no arguments (technically there is one argument, but it is named different things in C++ and Python so you shouldn't try to use it).
-To send arguments to a function change the `_0` to the number of arguments.
-For example:
+Note that `args` is a keyword, not a placeholder.
+This is for a function with no arguments.
+To send arguments to a function:
 ```
-def function_name(_2, first_arg, second_arg):
+def function_name(args, first_arg, second_arg):
-	A
+	do
 	#define comment // your code here
-	V
+end
 ```
 Under the hood, templates are always used in C++ so no need to worry about types.
-You can have at most 6 function arguments (not counting the initial argument count)
+You can have at most 12 function arguments (not counting the initial `arg` keyword)

 ## Calling Functions
 Calling a function is the same way you call a function in both languages, except that the first argument is a dummy `_`.
 For example: